.svg

 What is a .svg file?

-SVG is a vector image format that uses mathematical instructions instead of pixels — it scales to any size without losing quality, making it the standard for logos, icons, and illustrations.
+SVG is a vector image format defined by mathematical instructions — it scales to any size without losing quality.

 Use caution